-It can happen to anyone: you get a little carried away with a prank, or you act out of anger and end up being arrested for vandalism.
 While a vandalism charge might not seem like a big deal, it can actually mean jail time and thousands of dollars in fines.
-It doesn’t have to, though, with the help of a vandalism attorney in Tustin.
+It doesn’t have to, though.
+With the help of a vandalism lawyer serving Tustin, you can fight your charges and protect your future.

 What Is Vandalism?